awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

-# Querying Amazon Pinpoint Analytics Data for Campaigns<a name="analytics-query-campaigns"></a>
+# Querying Amazon Pinpoint analytics data for campaigns<a name="analytics-query-campaigns"></a>

 In addition to using the analytics pages on the Amazon Pinpoint console, you can use Amazon Pinpoint Analytics APIs to query analytics data for a subset of standard metrics that provide insight into delivery and engagement trends for campaigns\.

 Each of these metrics is a measurable value, also referred to as a *key performance indicator \(KPI\)*, that can help you monitor and assess the performance of one or more campaigns\.
 For example, you can use a metric to find out how many endpoints a campaign message was sent to, or how many of those messages were delivered to the intended endpoints\.

 Amazon Pinpoint automatically collects and aggregates this data for all of your campaigns\.
 It stores the data for 90 days\.
 If you integrated a mobile app with Amazon Pinpoint by using an AWS Mobile SDK, Amazon Pinpoint extends this support to include additional metrics, such as the percentage of push notifications that were opened by recipients\.
-For information about integrating a mobile app, see [Integrating Amazon Pinpoint with Your Application](integrate.md)\.
+For information about integrating a mobile app, see [Integrating Amazon Pinpoint with your application](integrate.md)\.

 If you use Amazon Pinpoint Analytics APIs to query data, you can choose various options that define the scope, data, grouping, and filters for your query\.
 You do this by using parameters that specify the project, campaign, and metric that you want to query, in addition to any date\-based filters that you want to apply\.